adobe/cordova-acpcore/README.md

 ## Additional Cordova Plugins

-Below is the list of additional Cordova plugins from the AEP SDK suite:
+Below is a list of additional Cordova plugins from the AEP SDK suite:

 | Extension | GitHub | npm |
 |-----------|--------|-----|